Expanding Business Education & Career Engagement to the Downtown Campus

 The College of Business is currently operating with a shortage of more than 200,000 square feet according to standards set by the Texas Higher Education Coordinating Board.
 Over the next decade, enrollment in business programs is estimated to exceed 13,000.
 Without additional facilities, the space shortage will increase to 550,000 square feet.
 We simply cannot meet our strategic goals for UTSA and our community without a new building to expand UTSA’s ability for business-focused programming.

 - Building a new state-of-the-art facility downtown - As a part of the Downtown Campus Initiative, last fall UTSA announced plans to establish the National Security Collaboration Center and a new School of Data Science in downtown San Antonio.
-In conjunction with those plans, the university submitted a legislative request to fund an adjacent, business-focused building downtown on a parcel of land transferred by Bexar County.
+In conjunction with those plans, the university is working toward constructing an adjacent, business-focused building downtown on a parcel of land transferred by Bexar County.